-You can lead Bible Studies
+You can Lead Bible Studies

-Lead Discovery Bible Studies
+Lead Discipleship Bible Studies

 We recommend doing verse-by-verse Bible studies on powerful passages and entire books of the Bible.
 We will train you how to do this in your personal, private times with the Lord.
 Soon you will be able to lead small groups.
-When you go to present your study, I recommend that you use the “Hook, Book, Look and Took” Discovery Bible study method.
+When you go to present your study, I recommend that you use the “Hook, Book, Look and Took” Discipleship Bible study method.

 Hook, Book, Look, Took